 Transportation costs should account for 10% of your monthly income.
 Transportation covers car payments, registration fees, maintenance, repairs, and gasoline.
 Depending on where you live this could also include train, bus or subway fare, as well as parking.

 The recommendation for a clothing budget is 2-7%.
 While clothing is a necessity, that doesn’t necessarily mean it has to be expensive!
 Check out my list of over 100 money saving tips— clothing included— for ideas on how to save yourself more money!

 Dave recommends allocating 5–10% of your budget to health expenses.
 Health insurance, medications, co-pays, all fall here.
 Depending on what life throws at you, this is one category that could see quite a bit of month to month fluctuations.

-In the event that their is a significant health event, starting a sinking fund for medical expenses could be a great way to offset the uncertainty of medical expenses.
+In the event that there is a significant health event, starting a sinking fund for medical expenses could be a great way to offset the uncertainty of health care expenses.

 There is absolutely nothing sexy about insurance.
 It feels about as satisfying as buying socks.
 However, it is an absolute must!
 The recommendation here is to keep spending here between 10-25%.

 Auto insurance.
 There are a few states that don’t require auto insurance, but most do.
 Help protect yourself and your assets with auto insurance.